-If all non-investment improvements have been made to improve capacity at the constraint, consider what options are available to invest in the constraint: Investing may be cross-training employees to execute specialized work, adding additional systems to increase capacity at the bottle neck, increasing resources, such as people, on the constraint, etc. Keep in mind Lean practices whereby you want to reduce wastes before increasing resources.
+If all non-investment improvements have been made to improve capacity at the constraint, consider what options are available to invest in the constraint: Investing may be cross-training employees to execute specialized work, adding additional systems to increase capacity at the bottleneck, increasing resources, such as people, on the constraint, etc. Most importantly, keep in mind Lean practices whereby you want to reduce wastes before increasing resources.
 Likely there are many innovative ways to improve capacity at the constraint without investing any additional resources.

 Once you have increased capacity and relieved a constraint for one process or system, repeat the steps again to find new constraints.
-Reorganize, revaluate, reconsider all the steps and processes throughout the organization until you have created the desired flow.
+Therefore, reorganize, reevaluate, reconsider all the steps and processes throughout the organization until you have created the desired flow.

 Goldratt’s ToC enables organizations to develop a continuous improvement mindset.
-The steps and theory are relatively simple and can be applied to any process, regardless of the industry or environment.
-The ToC process is a great step toward a continuous improvement mindset and can be shared by an organization that is looking to reach their goals faster.
+In conclusion, the steps, and theory is relatively simple and can be applied to any process, regardless of the industry or environment.
+Thus, the ToC process is a great step toward a continuous improvement mindset and can be shared by an organization that is looking to reach their goals faster.